Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ### Spark

 ## Notes
+Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster

 ## Scenario
 - Create an hadoop cluster
 - Put a datafile in hdfs
-- Parse it without preemptible VMs
-- Parse it with preemptible VMs
+- Parse it
 - Analyze it with Hive
 - Analyze it with Pig
 - Analyze it with spark, pyspark and sparksql